 – depending on the volume and structure of funds raised (quantitative and qualitative boundaries).

-In a generalized form, the classification of boundaries is shown in Figure 3.
+The classification of boundaries is summarized in Figure 3.

-Figure 3 - The boundaries of the deposit policy of a commercial bank
+Figure 3 – Boundaries of the deposit policy of a commercial bank

-Considering the deposit policy of the bank as one of the elements of the banking policy as a whole, it is necessary to proceed from the fact that the main goal of the deposit policy is to attract as much money as possible at the lowest price.
-Successful implementation of this multifaceted goal of the bank's deposit policy involves solving such tasks as:
+When considering a bank's deposit policy as one of the elements of banking policy as a whole, it is necessary to proceed from the fact that the main goal of deposit policy is to attract the largest possible volume of monetary resources at the lowest price.
+The successful implementation of this multifaceted goal of the bank’s deposit policy involves solving, in the process of its formation, such tasks as:

-– assistance in the process of conducting deposit operations to obtain banking profits or create conditions for making profits in the future;
+– assistance in the process of conducting deposit operations in obtaining bank profits or creating conditions for making profits in the future;

-– maintaining the required level of bank liquidity;
+– maintaining the required level of banking liquidity;

-– ensuring the diversification of subjects of deposit operations and a combination of different forms of deposits;
+– ensuring diversification of subjects of deposit operations and a combination of different forms of deposits;

-– maintaining the relationship and mutual consistency between deposit operations and operations for issuing loans in terms of amounts and terms of deposits and credit investments;
+– maintaining the relationship and mutual consistency between deposit operations and operations for issuing loans in terms of the amounts and terms of deposits and loan investments;

-– constant search for ways and means to reduce interest costs on attracted resources;
+– constant search for ways and means to reduce interest expenses on attracted resources;

 – development of banking services and improvement of the quality and culture of customer service.

-In this issue, it is also advisable to consider the mechanism for forming the deposit policy of a commercial bank, which is schematically shown in Figure 4.
-The successful implementation of the goals and objectives that are set by the bank in the process of developing and implementing the deposit policy largely depends on the effectiveness of this mechanism.
+In this matter, it is also advisable to consider the mechanism for forming the deposit policy of a commercial bank, which is schematically presented in Figure 4.
+The successful implementation of the goals and objectives that are set by the bank in the process of developing and implementing a deposit policy largely depends on the effectiveness of the functioning of this mechanism.

 Figure 4 – Scheme of formation of the deposit policy of a commercial bank

-An analysis of the state of various types of deposits, conducted by foreign researchers, showed that demand deposits have the greatest stability.
-This type of deposits does not depend on the level of interest rate.
-Its affiliation to a particular bank is largely due to such factors as: quality and speed of service; the reliability of the bank; variety of services offered to depositors; the proximity of the bank to the client.
-Less stable, according to a survey of foreign researchers, are the balances of fixed-term and savings deposits.
-Their attachment to a particular bank is influenced by the level of interest rates.
-Therefore, they are subject to migration in the event of certain fluctuations in the level of deposit interest set by different banks.
+An analysis of the state of various types of deposits conducted by foreign researchers showed that demand deposits have the greatest stability.
+This type of deposit does not depend on the level of interest rates.
+Its affiliation with a particular bank is largely determined by such factors as: quality and speed of service; bank reliability; variety of services offered to depositors; proximity of the bank to the client.
+According to a survey of foreign researchers, the balances of time and savings deposits are less stable.
+Their assignment to a specific bank is influenced by the level of interest rates.
+Therefore, they are susceptible to migration in the event of certain fluctuations in the level of deposit interest set by different banks.

-2. Problems of formation of the deposit base of a commercial bank
+2. Problems of forming the deposit base of a commercial bank

-An analysis of the current practice shows that the formation of the deposit base of any commercial bank, as a complex and time-consuming process, is associated with a large number of problems, both subjective and objective.
+An analysis of current practice shows that the formation of the deposit base of any commercial bank, as a complex and labor-intensive process, is associated with a large number of problems of both a subjective and objective nature.

 – scale of activity and weak capital base of Russian commercial banks;

-- lack of interest of the bank's management in attracting funds from customers, especially the population, which is dictated by the tactical and strategic goals and objectives of the bank;
+– lack of interest of the bank’s management in attracting funds from clients, especially the population, which is dictated by the tactical and strategic goals and objectives of the bank;

 – insufficient level and quality of top and middle management;

-– the absence in most Russian banks of a science-based concept for conducting a deposit policy;
+– the absence in most Russian banks of a scientifically based concept of deposit policy;

-- shortcomings in the organization of the deposit process: the absence of an appropriate unit in the bank; low level of marketing research of the deposit market; limited range of offered deposit services and so on.
+– shortcomings in the organization of the deposit process: lack of an appropriate department in the bank; low level of marketing research of the deposit market; limited range of deposit services offered, and so on.

-- direct and indirect impact of the state and state bodies on commercial banks;
+– direct and indirect impact of the state and government bodies on commercial banks;

-– the impact of macroeconomics, the impact of global financial markets on the state of the Russian money market;
+– the influence of macroeconomics, the impact of world financial markets on the state of the Russian money market;

 – interbank competition;

-– state of the money and financial market in Russia;
+– the state of the money and financial market in Russia;

-– the absence in Russia of a legal mechanism for insurance and protection of bank deposits.
+– lack of a legal mechanism for insurance and protection of bank deposits in Russia.

 3. Deposits

-A deposit is an economic relationship regarding the transfer of client funds for temporary use to a bank.
+A deposit is an economic relationship regarding the transfer of client funds for temporary use to the bank.

-Deposit accounts can be very diverse and their classification can be based on such criteria as the sources of deposits, their intended purpose, the degree of profitability, etc., however, the category of the depositor and the form of withdrawal of the deposit are most often used as a criterion.
+Deposit accounts can be very diverse and their classification can be based on criteria such as sources of deposits, their intended purpose, degree of profitability, etc., however, most often the criterion is the category of the depositor and the form of withdrawal of the deposit.

 Deposits of individuals.

-Deposit operations are a broad concept, since they include all the bank's activities related to raising funds in deposits.
+Deposit operations are a broad concept, since they include all bank activities related to raising funds on deposit.

-Deposits of citizens have the right to accept only banks that ensure their safety and timely return by insurance or other methods provided for by law.
+Citizens' deposits have the right to accept only banks that ensure their safety and timely return through insurance or other means provided for by law.

-Safety and return of deposits of citizens in banks established by the state, and banks where the state owns more than 50% of shares (shares) guaranteed by the state or the Central Bank, responsible for failure to fulfill obligations to depositors.
+Safety and return of citizens' deposits in banks created by the state and banks where the state owns more than 50% of shares (shares), guaranteed by the state or the Central Bank, responsible for failure to fulfill obligations to depositors.

-The deposit can be used in two ways:
+The deposit can be used in two meanings:

-1. A deposit is money or securities deposited by a debtor in financial and credit, judicial or administrative institutions for storage with subsequent transfer (under certain conditions) to one or another business entity or citizen - a depositor (contributions for payment of customs duties, contributions for deposit court accounts in securing a claim and for transfer to recoverers, contributions to notary offices, if it is impossible to deliver money or securities directly to the recipient).
+1. A deposit is money or securities deposited by the debtor in financial, credit, judicial or administrative institutions for storage with subsequent transfer (under certain conditions) to certain business entities or citizens - the depositor (contributions to pay customs duties, contributions to deposit court accounts to secure a claim and for transfer to claimants, contributions to notary offices, if it is impossible to hand over money or securities directly to the recipient).

-2. A deposit is a deposit of money or securities in banks.
-A deposit is a contribution for a rigidly defined period, in which the conditions for the return or securities are immediately negotiated.
+2. A deposit is a deposit of cash or securities in banks.
+A deposit is a deposit for a strictly defined period, under which the conditions for return or securities are immediately agreed upon.

-Deposits are a source of formation of the bank's loan capital, which is used to issue loans, make investments, etc. These banking operations generate income for the bank.
+Deposits are the source of the bank's loan capital, which is used to issue loans, make investments, etc. These banking transactions generate income for the bank.
 Therefore, the bank pays the citizen his deposit.
-Interest on deposits to a citizen is a payment for the money invested.
+The interest on deposits to a citizen is the payment for the money invested.

-A certificate is a written obligation of the issuing bank to deposit funds, certifying the right of the depositor or his right of the receiver to receive the amount of the deposit and interest on it after the expiration of the established period.
-Certificates can be issued both in a single order and in series.
+A certificate is a written obligation of the issuing bank to deposit funds, certifying the right of the depositor or his right of the receiver to receive the amount of the deposit and interest on it upon expiration of the established period.
+Certificates can be issued either one-time or in series.

-The certificate cannot serve as a settlement or means of payment for goods sold or services rendered.
+The certificate cannot serve as a means of payment or payment for goods sold or services provided.

-Cash settlements for the purchase and sale of certificates of deposit and the payment of amounts on them are carried out only in a non-cash manner.
+Cash settlements for the purchase and sale of certificates of deposit and payment of amounts on them are carried out only by bank transfer.

 Deposits and savings certificates are securities.

-A savings certificate can only be issued to a citizen of the Russian Federation or another state that uses the ruble as the official currency.
-A certificate of deposit can only be issued to an organization that is a legal entity registered in the territory of the Russian Federation or in the territory of another state that uses the ruble as an official currency.
+A savings certificate can only be issued to a citizen of the Russian Federation or another state that uses the ruble as its official currency.
+A certificate of deposit can only be issued to an organization that is a legal entity registered on the territory of the Russian Federation or on the territory of another state that uses the ruble as an official monetary unit.

-The certificate is not subject to export to the territory of the state that does not use the ruble as the official currency.
-The right to claim a certificate of deposit can only be transferred to legal entities registered in the territory of the Russian Federation or another state that uses the ruble as an official currency.
+The certificate cannot be exported to the territory of states that do not use the ruble as an official currency.
+The right to claim a certificate of deposit can only be transferred to legal entities registered on the territory of the Russian Federation or another state that uses the ruble as an official monetary unit.
 The right to claim a savings money certificate is transferred only to citizens of the Russian Federation or another state that uses the ruble as an official payment unit.

-Certificates must be current.
-The term of circulation for certificates of deposit (from the date of issue to the date when the owner of the certificate receives the right to demand a deposit or deposit under the certificate) is limited to one year.
+Certificates must be urgent.
+The circulation period for certificates of deposit (from the date of issue to the date when the owner of the certificate receives the right to claim the deposit or contribution under the certificate) is limited to one year.

-The term of circulation of savings certificates is limited to three years.
+The circulation period of savings certificates is limited to three years.

-If the term for receiving a deposit or a deposit under a certificate is overdue, then such a certificate is considered a demand document, according to which the bank is obliged to pay the deposit at the first request of the owner (beneficiary).
+If the deadline for receiving a deposit or deposit under a certificate is overdue, then such a certificate is considered a demand document, according to which the bank is obligated to pay the deposit upon the first request of the owner (beneficiary).

-The Bank may provide for the possibility of early presentation for payment of an urgent certificate.
+The bank may provide for the possibility of early presentation of a term certificate for payment.
 In this case, the bank pays the owner of such a certificate the amount of the certificate and interest at a reduced rate established by the bank when issuing the certificate.

-Interest on certificates is set upon issuance and is indicated on the forms in percentage and monetary form.
-At the same time, interest payments due to the owner after the expiration of the certificate do not depend on the time of purchase.
+Interest on certificates is established upon issue and is indicated on the forms in percentage and monetary form.
+At the same time, the interest payments due to the owner upon expiration of the certificate do not depend on the time of acquisition.

 Conclusion